 To apply for a Vilas Life Cycle Professorship, please complete these four steps:

 - Fill out the cover page, budget and budget justification form, and the current/pending support form (RSP hosts an online tool that may help produce the required current and pending support data).
 Awards are capped at $40,000.
 Funds may be used for summer salary in a limited way; view the FAQs or the RSP Vilas Rates page or contact Jennifer Sheridan for more information.
-The award period is one year.
+All funds must be expended BEFORE JUNE 30, 2024.

 - Write a statement of need in 3 pages or less.
 Statement should at minimum address four main points:

 - Why is this a critical juncture in your career?